comprna/SUPPA/README.md

 ==========
 ----------------------------

-SUPPA is a tool to study splicing across multiple conditions at high speed and accuracy.
-The tool has four modular operations that are run separately to:
+SUPPA is a flexible and powerful tool to study splicing across multiple conditions at high speed and accuracy.
+The tool has various modular operations that can be run separately to:

-- Generate local alternative splicing events and transcript events from an annotation
+- Generate local alternative splicing (AS) events and transcript events from an annotation
-- Quantify event inclusion levels (PSIs) from multiple samples
+- Quantify transcript and AS event inclusion levels (PSIs) from multiple samples
-- Calculate differential splicing across multiple conditions with replicates
+- Calculate differential splicing for events and differential transcript usage across multiple conditions with replicates
-- Cluster events according to PSI values across conditions
+- Cluster events and transcripts according to PSI values across conditions

 ![Slide1.jpg](https://bitbucket.org/repo/4gEBMd/images/3120745382-Slide1.jpg)

-**Fig 1.** SUPPA generates the different alternative splicing events from an input annotation file (GTF format).
+**Fig 1.** SUPPA generates the alternative splicing events from an input annotation file (GTF format).
 The method reads transcript and gene information solely from the "exon" lines in the GTF.
 It then generates the events and outputs an ioe file, which contains the for each event the transcripts that describe either form of the event.
 Specifically, it provides the transcripts that contribute to the numerator (one form of the event) and the denominator (both forms of the event) of the PSI calculation.
 For the generation of PSI values, SUPPA reads the ioe file generated in the previous step and a transcript expression file with the transcript abundances to calculate the PSI value for each of the events.

 ![figure2_for_readme_bitbucket.jpg](https://bitbucket.org/repo/4gEBMd/images/612499447-figure2_for_readme_bitbucket.jpg)

-**Fig 2.** (a) SUPPA calculates the magnitude of splicing change (ΔPSI) and their significance across multiple biological conditions, using two or more replicates per condition.
-Conditions are analyzed in a sequential order specified as input. (b) Statistical significance is calculated by comparing the observed ΔPSI between conditions with the distribution of the ΔPSI between replicates as a function of the gene expression (measured as the expression of the transcripts defining the events).
-Alternatively, when there is a large (>10) number of replicates per condition, SUPPA can apply a classical statistical test (Wilcoxon) per event (not shown in the figure). (c) Using the output from the differential splicing analysis, SUPPA can also cluster events with similar splicing patterns using a density-based clustering algorithm.
+**Fig 2.** (a) SUPPA calculates the magnitude of splicing change (ΔPSI) (for events or transcripts) and its significance across multiple biological conditions, using two or more replicates per condition.
+Conditions are analyzed in a sequential order specified as input. (b) Statistical significance is calculated by comparing the observed ΔPSI between conditions with the distribution of the ΔPSI between replicates as a function of the expression of the transcripts defining the events (for events) or as a functon of the gene expression (for transcripts).
+When there is a large (>10) number of replicates per condition, you can also run SUPPA with a classical statistical test (Wilcoxon) per event or per transcsript (not shown in the figure). (c) Using the output from the differential splicing analysis, SUPPA can cluster events or transcripts with similar splicing patterns across conditions using a density-based clustering algorithm.

 We provide below detailed information on how to install and run SUPPA.
 Please join the SUPPA google-group for sharing your thoughts and questions (suppa-users@googlegroups.com).